 Love Missile F1-11 (Degville/Whitmore): this Sigue Sigue Sputnik cover was released on the 'New Killer Star' CD-single (ISO/Columbia COL 674275 9).

-Love Song (Duncan): a bed room demo from the same session as the 'Space Oddity' demo from Sound + Vision I. It was released on The Beckenham Oddity (Leisure Records 005) and its re-releases.
+Love Song (Duncan): a bed room demo with John Hutchinson, from the same tape as the 'Space Oddity' demo from Sound + Vision I. It was released on The Mercury Demos (and Conversation Piece).

 Love You Till Tuesday (Bowie): included on David's debut album.
 A newly recorded version was released as a single (Deram DM 135) two weeks after the album.
 Both were released on numerous Decca/Deram compilations, until both (including the mono and stereo version of the album version) appeared on the 2010 Deluxe Edition of David Bowie.
 In 1967, a 1'30" excerpt of the single version was included on the German Informationsplatte Liste Oktober 1967 (Telefunken/Decca/RCA/London/Warner Bros MU 115-2).
 The single version appeared on the 1984 Love You Till Tuesday soundtrack without the 'Hearts And Flowers' coda.
 A tape with a session for the debut album, including false starts and studio banter was auctioned at Omega in 2019.
 A demo was released on bootleg single (DREAM DM 135) and several bootleg CDs and Bowie also has sung the song in German.
 A 1967 BBC recording was featured on the "Bowie At The Beeb" program (see Early Works and BBC Performances).
 This session was officially released on the Deluxe Edition of David Bowie.
 The 1969 film Love You Till Tuesday was shot as a promotional film and features a what one could call 'video clip' of the song.